Montenegro’s house prices falling as Russians sell, but outlook very positive

 “Montenegro property offers an excellent investment opportunity,” says Glenda Lazare of overseas investment specialist company, Key Universal.
 “The country has a burgeoning tourist industry, bolstered by the government’s Tourism Masterplan 2007-2020, which aims to develop high-end hotels, golf courses and other luxury facilities in order to attract affluent tourists.”

-The economy is expected to expand by a healthy 3.9% this year and by another 3.3% in 2018, from an annual average growth of 2.8% in 2013 to 2016, according to the European Commission (EC), buoyed by surging tourism and large infrastructure projects such as the construction of the Bar-Coljare highway.
+The economy grew by a healthy 4.4% last year, up from average growth of 2.9% in 2013 to 2016, according to the European Commission (EC), buoyed by large infrastructure projects such as the construction of the Bar-Coljare highway.
+The economy is expected to expand by 3.9% this year and by another 2.8% in 2019, according to the EC.

 There are no restrictions on foreigners buying property, except for land, which can only purchased by foreigners through a company.
 After a building is constructed, ownership can be transferred to individuals through a simple procedure.